The Power of a Game to Divide a Fanbase

 The story begins when a father named Joel, his brother Tommy, and his daughter Sarah tries to escape the ongoing chaos happening somewhere in Texas, USA.
-For players, this makes your heart skip a beat and your hands become cold from sweat; constantly trying to find your way out away from the chaos, save the people you care about, and avoid the rampaging infected and their onslaught.
+For players, this makes your heart skip a beat, and your hands become cold from sweat; constantly trying to find your way out away from the chaos, save the people you care about, and avoid the rampaging infected and their onslaught.
 Spoiler Alert: At the beginning of the first act of the game, Joel's daughter sadly passed away after getting shot by a soldier.
 This heavy, heart-wrenching first act would open you to what the game is all about; a playground for your emotions.
 But it didn't stop there.

 20 years after the pandemonium, you play as Joel to explore the post-apocalyptic world.
 The character's new normal in this world is to keep living to survive and to keep surviving to live.
 Joel had been doing the same routine for two decades until he met a young girl named Ellie, who is immune to the fungus infection.
-Due to this immunity, Ellie can breathe fungus spores with ease not get infected by bites of the infected creatures.
+Due to this immunity, Ellie can breathe fungus spores with ease and not get infected by bites of the infected creatures.

 The duo went through months of travel, surviving in a world where both humans and infected can kill them, all while collecting necessary resources for your survival and keeping track of them.
-They also ran into few survivors along the way, like Joel's brother and his human settlement on Jackson, Wyoming.
+They also ran into a few survivors along the way, like Joel's brother and his human settlement in Jackson, Wyoming.
 They also lost some people along the way.

 By the end of the first game's act, Joel learned that the only way to create a cure or vaccine from Ellie is to have her killed during surgery.
 At the end of the first game, Joel advertently "saved" an unconscious Ellie from the Fireflies, killing several people in the process, as well as their leader.
-The game had an open-ended conclusion, with Joel lying to Ellie about saving her from the Fireflies, and that there are more of her kind.
+The game had an open-ended conclusion, with Joel lying to Ellie about saving her from the Fireflies and saying that there are more of her kind.

-The game received positive reviews from both critics and audiences alike, naming it as one of the games of the century.
-It might be because of the world-building and exploration, the character development, the intense gameplay, and mechanics.
+The game received positive reviews from both critics and audiences alike, naming it one of the games of the century.
+It might be because of the world-building and exploration, the character development, the intense gameplay, and the mechanics.
 The emotions you'll feel throughout the journey will stick with you forever and leave you nostalgic for years.